Author: Dr Bob Chan, Dermatology Registrar, Auckland, New Zealand. November 2014.

 It has also been reported less commonly with various solid organ tumours, including:

-Paraneoplastic pruritus may be suspected in a patient who presents with a new itch or itchy skin disease, because the patient is known to have a malignancy.
-But when the patient is not known to have a malignancy, it may be suspected in those with persistent unexplained itch if they have significant features on taking a history and from findings on complete physical examination.
+Paraneoplastic pruritus may be suspected in a patient who presents with a new itch or itchy skin disease because the patient is known to have a malignancy.
+But when the patient is not known to have a malignancy, it may be suspected in those with chronic pruritus of unknown origin if they have significant features on taking a history and from findings on complete physical examination.

 Laboratory investigations depend on the findings from history and examination and may include: